EMR Access Monitoring Checklist

-July 12, 2021//Alli SchuhLast Updated: October 26, 2021
+July 12, 2021//Alli SchuhLast Updated: July 27, 2022

 Protecting patient data is a Herculean task for healthcare organizations, as protections must be in place for internal and external threats.
 On top of that, HIPAA regulations add in a layer of required parameters that healthcare organizations must have in place to be compliant and not face penalties.

-The Privacy Rule protects what is known as personally identifiable information, or PII, and who may have access to it, while the Security rule protects all personal health information (PHI) a covered entity creates, receives, maintains, or transmits in electronic form, known as ePHI, and ensures that only authorized users have access to that information.
+The Privacy Rule protects what is known as personally identifiable information, or PII, and who may have access to it, while the Security Rule protects all personal health information (PHI) a covered entity creates, receives, maintains, or transmits in electronic form, known as ePHI, and ensures that only authorized users have access to that information.

 With a risk analysis laid out, you can start looking into what processes should be implemented and system safeguards that need to be put in place for each system.
-For example, patient data is one of the most sought after types of information, so ensuring appropriate access to your organization’s EMR system is a necessary safeguard.
+For example, patient data is one of the most sought after types of information, so protecting against inappropriate access to your organization’s EMR system is a necessary safeguard.

 Over a million accesses are made into the EMR each day, making it impossible to audit all accesses in a reasonable amount of time and prone to error.
 Utilizing a patient privacy monitoring system that does the work for you can help streamline this process and ensure any suspicious accesses to patient information are flagged and reviewed in a timely manner.

 The HIPAA Security Rule was established not just for healthcare organizations, but also for any party that touches or interacts with PHI.
 This includes business associates – external third parties such as claims processors, bill collectors, medical transcriptionists, consultants, or accounting firms.

 Remote access tools built for healthcare organizations can standardize and restrict access while also auditing business associate activity so IT teams aren’t bogged down by access requests and gathering documentation.
 These systems also give healthcare organizations more peace of mind about the “who, what, when, why, and how” of business associates accessing EMR and patient files.

 Processes should be put in place for new hires, as well as a continuing education plan for current employees.
-Helping staff be aware of what external threats look like and educating them on why inappropriate access to medical records is a serious violation of HIPAA that can result in extreme consequences can help keep employees on their toes about staying compliant and making sure their coworkers stay compliant as well.
+Helping staff be aware of what external threats look like and educating them on why inappropriate access to medical records is a serious violation of HIPAA that can result in extreme consequences can help keep employees on their toes about staying compliant, and making sure their coworkers stay compliant as well.

 Conducting a risk analysis of the systems within your organization to get an understanding of what safeguards need to be in place is step one.
-From there, start implementing technology to protect data from insider and outsider threats through auditing employee access to patient records, and ensure visibility and control over business associates by only permitting access to the information they need.
+From there, start implementing technology to protect patient data from insider and outsider threats through auditing employee access to patient records, and ensure visibility and control over business associates by only permitting access to the information they need.